-In addition to holding onto your money and investments and sending you an account statement, the custodian also serves as the in-between person when you want to buy or sell something.
+In addition to holding onto your money and investments and sending you an account statement, the custodian also serves as the in-between person when you want to buy or sell investments.
 In an electronic market-based system, the buyer and seller never meet, therefore, the custodian has the important job of making sure your money goes to the right person and vice versa.

 If you own a stock and it has announced a dividend, you need to make sure you actually receive it.
 A custodian will make arrangements for you to receive your dividend and will file all the necessary paperwork for you to report these dividends to the IRS, if applicable.

 Imagine the many stock transactions that occur during a calendar year; these activities of buying and selling add up.
-So can the payment and receipt of dividends as well as company specific activities like stock splits or mergers.
+So can the payment and receipt of dividends as well as company-specific activities like stock splits or mergers.
 A custodian tracks all of this on your behalf.
 By using a reputable custodian, you can rely on their expertise to handle the tedious transactions along the way.

-When a Company Is not a Custodian
+When a Company Is Not a Custodian

-If you want a share certificate issued, for example, of Walt Disney Company, you would order a physical certificate (for a fee) in your name, and whoever has physical possession of this certificate is now the custodian.
+If you want a share certificate issued of, for example, the Walt Disney Company, you would order a physical certificate (for a fee) in your name, and whoever has physical possession of this certificate is now the custodian.
 Once the stock certificate is issued the financial institution is no longer the custodian and no longer has responsibility for tracking the ownership and transactions of the investment.
 Registered investment advisory firms that manage assets on behalf of clients typically use a custodian to hold the client assets.

 For example, an independent investment firm uses Charles Schwab as the custodian for client assets.
 The firm directs the investments but does not have “custody”, or possession, of a client’s money.
 It is Schwab that actually has custody of the assets.
 They hold the assets in "book form," meaning it is an electronic entry.